Tom Kurvers

 Thomas James Kurvers (September 14, 1962 – June 21, 2021) was an American professional ice hockey defenseman in the National Hockey League (NHL).
 He spent eleven seasons in the NHL between 1984 and 1995.
-He won the 1984 Hobey Baker award as the best collegiate ice hockey player, and won the Stanley Cup with the Montreal Canadiens in 1986.
+He won the 1984 Hobey Baker award as the best collegiate ice hockey player, and he won the Stanley Cup with the Montreal Canadiens in 1986.
 After his playing career, he was an executive for the Phoenix Coyotes, Tampa Bay Lightning and Minnesota Wild.

 Playing career

-Kurvers played collegiately at the University of Minnesota Duluth, and was selected 145th overall by the Montreal Canadiens in the 1981 NHL Entry Draft following his freshman season.
+Kurvers played collegiately at the University of Minnesota Duluth, and was selected 145th overall by the Montreal Canadiens in the 1981 NHL entry draft following his freshman season.
 His time at Duluth culminated in winning the Hobey Baker Award, given to the most outstanding collegiate hockey player in the National Collegiate Athletic Association (NCAA), as a senior in the 1983–84 season after registering 76 points in just 43 games.

 Kurvers made his National Hockey League (NHL) debut in the 1984–85 season with the Montreal Canadiens, with whom he won the Stanley Cup in 1986.
 After two full seasons with the Canadiens, and one game in the 1986–87 season, he was traded to the Buffalo Sabres for a draft pick.

 Before the 1987–88 season, the Sabres traded Kurvers to the New Jersey Devils.
 He played his most productive post-season hockey that year for the Devils, posting 15 points in 19 games during their run to the 1988 Wales Conference Finals.
 He followed up by notching career highs of 16 goals and 66 points in the 1988–89 season.
 He played two full seasons, and one game in the 1989–90 season, with the Devils before being traded to the Toronto Maple Leafs for the pick ultimately used to draft Scott Niedermayer.

 Kurvers was a highly skilled, puck-moving defenceman, especially dangerous on the power play.
 Later in his career, Kurvers became a journeyman, making stops with the Vancouver Canucks, New York Islanders, and Mighty Ducks of Anaheim before leaving the league after the 1994–95 season.
 He played a season in Japan before retiring.

 In his NHL career, Kurvers appeared in 659 games.
 He scored 93 goals and added 328 assists for 421 points.
 He also appeared in 57 Stanley Cup playoff games, scoring eight goals and recording 22 assists.